agentmorris/camera-trap-ml-survey/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/yu.jpg" width="500">

-## Waiting for summaries

 <!-- None right now, you should <a href="mailto:dmorris@cs.stanford.edu">email me</a> to tell me what I&rsquo;m missing! -->

-**Vargas-Felipe M, Pellegrin L, Guevara-Carrizales AA, López-Monroy AP, Escalante HJ, Gonzalez-Fraga JA.
-Desert bighorn sheep (Ovis canadensis) recognition from camera traps based on learned features.
-Ecological Informatics.
-2021 May 29:101328.**

-[No access to this one, and I don't think I can capture the gist based on the abstract.]

 <!-- These are papers I made an intentional decision to exclude, typically because they are basically pre-publication versions of another paper that is included. -->